Frequently Asked Questions

-Pediatric hospice is a specialized field of hospice that focuses care on children with life-limiting diagnoses, enabling them to live their final days to the fullest, in peace and without pain, surrounded by their family, while also providing support to caregivers and family members.
+Pediatric hospice is a specialized field of hospice that focuses care on children with life-limiting diagnoses.
+This care enables them to live their final days to the fullest, in peace and without pain, surrounded by their family.
+In addition, we also provide support to caregivers and family members.

 No. Children on pediatric hospice are allowed to participate in what is called “concurrent care.”
-This means that they may continue to receive curative treatments and therapies, like chemotherapy, artificial nutrition and ventilator support, while also receiving the comfort care and care coordination that is the hallmark of hospice.
+This means that they may continue to receive curative treatments and therapies, like chemotherapy, artificial nutrition and ventilator support.
+Children may continue receiving the comfort care and care coordination that is the hallmark of hospice.

 Gilchrist Kids is uniquely positioned to provide care wherever your child is currently residing.
 Although most of the team’s visits will occur in your home, team members will visit the child and family in the hospital or medical clinic where the child is receiving care.
 In addition, Gilchrist provides respite care and acute inpatient care at Gilchrist Center Baltimore.